sky-uk/gorb/README.md

 - `PATCH /service/<service>/<backend>` update backend configuration and its health check metrics.

 For more information and various configuration options description, consult [`man 8 ipvsadm`](http://linux.die.net/man/8/ipvsadm).

+## Releasing (sky-uk)

+Tag the commit in master and push it to release it.
+Only maintainers can do this.

 ## TODO